 New Jersey C-Section Error Attorneys

-Representing Clients in Passaic County and Across New Jersey
+Representing Birth Injury Victims and Families in Bergen County and across New Jersey

 The birth of your child should be one of the most joyous moments of your life, but there are always risks.
 In some cases, such as when a delivery becomes distressing for the fetus or the mother, an obstetrician or midwife should move quickly to recommend and perform a C-section.
 He or she must also provide adequate warning of the risks and dangers associated with both vaginal and C-section births.
 If those requirements are not met, you may be within your rights to pursue compensation for ongoing medical expenses and the pain and suffering associated with birth trauma for you or your child.